 the great "Hamster Wheel" where Gelitin caused havoc and terrified the police with their nakedness, and their "back in 5 minutes" video

-and a rabbit with a flower on it's head checking out the chaosumm this
+and a rabbit with a flower on it's head checking out the chaos

 and Paola Pivi's lovely yellow feather polar bear